lars-t-hansen/Jobanalyzer/lsjobs/MANUAL.md

 (1-12), then by day (1-31), with a file name that is the name of a host with the ".csv" extension.
 That is, `$SONAR_ROOT/2023/6/26/deathstar.hpc.uio.no.csv` could be such a file.

+## SYSTEM CONFIGURATION FILES

+The system configuration files are JSON files providing the details for each host.

+(To be documented.)

 ## OUTPUT FORMAT